spiral/docs/docs/en/component/storage.md

 Since in the example above we are using a controller, then at the same time we will use an alternative dependency, which is suitable in cases of simple file saving, when many implementations of buckets are not required.

-In such cases, as below, the bucket used in the system by default will be selected.
-You can define this bucket in the `'default'` section of your configuration.
+In such cases as below, the bucket used in the system by default will be selected.
+You can define the bucket in the `'default'` section of your configuration.

 ```php